Hazard perception test

 A developing hazard is something that would cause you to take action, like changing speed or direction.

-Example A car is parked at the side of the road and isn’t doing anything.
-It wouldn’t cause you to take action, so it’s not a developing hazard.
+Example A car is parked at the side of the road and is not doing anything.
+It would not cause you to take action, so it’s not a developing hazard.

 When you get closer, the car’s right-hand indicator starts to flash and it starts to move away.
 You’d need to slow down, so it’s now a developing hazard.